Sacred feminine wisdom

 Rooted in leadership, ritual, and community.

-Nellie Hayat is a public speaker, leadership expert, and Jewish ritual guide based in Los Angeles.
+Nellie Hayat is a public speaker, experience designer, and Jewish ritual guide based in Los Angeles.
 For over a decade, she has worked with leaders across Silicon Valley while also teaching mikveh and niddah, guiding women one-on-one, and helping Jewish women deepen their connection to ritual, identity, and purpose.

-Since 2020, Nellie and her husband have built Frida's House, a vibrant Venice community that has opened its doors to artists, healers, and the local Jewish community.
-She has been a longtime champion of At The Well, served as a mikveh attendant in San Francisco, and continues to deepen her study through a program of the Israeli Ministry of Religious Affairs.
+In 2020, Nellie and her husband founded Frida's House, a vibrant Venice community that has opened its doors to artists, healers, and the local Jewish community.
+She is also a longtime champion of At The Well, a former mikveh attendant in San Francisco, and continues to deepen her study through a program of the Israeli Ministry of Religious Affairs.